woodenclock/tp/docs/README.md

 # WildWatch

-{Wildwatch is a program for recording down individual wildlife in a wildlife reserve via a Command Line Interface (CLI).}
+Wildwatch is a program for recording down individual wildlife in a wildlife reserve via a Command Line Interface (CLI).

 Useful links:
 * [User Guide](UserGuide.md)